German health minister Jens Spahn tests positive for coronavirus | DW | 21.10.2020

 German Health Minister Jens Spahn has tested positive for the coronavirus and has "cold-like symptoms," his ministry said.
-He has gone into immediate isolation.
+He has gone into immediate isolation, though other cabinet members would not be doing likewise.

 German Health Minister Jens Spahn has tested positive for the coronavirus, the health ministry said on Wednesday.